betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 ---
 ### Selecting markets

-I used the markets menu in the Guardian tool to navigate to the tracks I had ratings for, then multi-slected all the win markets by holding down the control key and clicking on the different markets.
+I used the markets menu in the Guardian tool to navigate to the tracks I had ratings for, then multi-selected all the win markets by holding down the control key and clicking on the different markets.

 If you wanted to include all horse or greyhound races for a day you could use the 'quick picks' tab to do this more efficiently.

 Once you've chosen the races you're interested in click the 'add' button and you'll see them appear in the main body of the screen.

-Make sure you sort the races by start time, so Bet Angel will automatically move through them in the right order and allocate the next race to the spreadsheet once the previous one ends.
+Make sure you sort the races **by start time**, so Bet Angel will automatically move through them in the right order and allocate the next race to the spreadsheet once the previous one ends.

 You do this by clicking on the 'start time' column heading until the races are in time order (when the arrow is pointing up).